ISSOtm/hUGEDriver/Documentation/effects.md

 **Note:** An arpeggio with argument 00 does nothing, and as such is the standard way to specify "no FX"

+## 1 - Slide up

+Decreases the frequency played, sliding towards higher notes.
+Be careful that the offset is not reset until a new note is played (retriggered)!

+**Argument format:** The increase in "period" per tick.
+The higher, the sharper the change.

+**Note:** Value $00 does nothing, and may be end up special-cased.

+## 2 - Slide down

+Increases the frequency played, sliding towards lower notes.
+Be careful that the offset is not reset until a new note is played (retriggered)!

+**Argument format:** The decrease in "period" per tick.
+The higher, the sharper the change.

+**Note:** Value $00 does nothing, and may end up special-cased.

 ## 5 - Set master volume

 Changes the master volume by writing to `NR50`.
 Which channel this is called on is irrelevant.